-ARS 13-1404 is the Arizona statute that defines the crime of sexual abuse.
-Defendants commit this offense when they intentionally or knowingly make sexual contact with a person who is 15 years of age or older without that person’s consent, or contact a person under 15 if the contact involves the female breast.
+ARS § 13-1404 is the Arizona statute that defines the crime of sexual abuse.
+Defendants commit this offense when they intentionally or knowingly make sexual contact with a person 15 years or older without that person’s consent, or contact a person under 15 if the contact involves the female breast.
 A violation of this law is charged as a Class 5 felony and is typically punishable by a state prison term of up to two-and-a-half years.

 The language of ARS 13-1404 states that “A person commits sexual abuse by intentionally or knowingly engaging in sexual contact with any person who is fifteen or more years of age without consent of that person or with any person who is under fifteen years of age if the sexual contact involves only the female breast.”